 A Publication Featuring The Information Services Technology of Maine State Government

 by Lester Dickey

-Last month's challenge brought 49 answers, with 42 correct.
-The winner, chosen by random drawing, is Ruth Ladd of the Bureau of Labor Standards.
+Last month's challenge brought 28 submissions, with 26 being correct answers.
+The winner, chosen by random drawing, is Lars Rydell of the DAFS Commissioners Office.

 The answers to last months Challenge: The incorrect figure is the 9,300 square miles.
 This would be an area approximately 96 miles on a side, less than the state of New York.
 The correct area should be larger by at least a factor of 10, but probably closer to a factor of 50.